 — John Carnegie, NZ Business Energy Council (55:00)

-Currently around 15% of our electricity is created using fossil fuels.
+Currently, around 15% of our electricity is created using fossil fuels.
 As electricity starts to take on more of the load the grid will need to expand and become more reliable.
-The productivity commission’s paper “Low emissions economy” contains a 35 page section on the plans for the electrical network.
+The productivity commission’s paper “Low emissions economy” contains a 35-page section on the plans for the electrical network.
 When the critics of renewable power ask the question ‘what happens when the sun doesn’t shine or the wind doesn’t blow’ this section is a good place to send them.

 These problems affect every grid in the world, but there is a change going on and it’s happening in so many small ways at once that you might not have seen it yet.
 The grid is entering the internet age, and that changes everything.
 Imagine turning your dishwasher on at 11pm, and wanting clean dishes at 7am.
 The grid is a bit low on power at the time so it checks a few things: there’s a strong nor-easter coming through the Manawatu at 3am, so it waits until then.
-Imagine a car that rarely uses more than 30% of its battery on a week day.
-It spends 95% of its time on the grid, since you plug it in at home and at work.
-The car tells the grid about it’s usage patterns, it might even take a look at your calendar.
+Imagine a car that rarely uses more than 30% of its battery on a weekday.
+It spends 95% of its time on the grid since you plug it in at home and at work.
+The car tells the grid about its usage patterns, it might even take a look at your calendar.
 When the sun shines, it puts extra power into your car.
 When the sun doesn’t shine the grid takes a bit out.
 It even works out how much to pay you for the service.

 These ideas are examples of Demand Response systems (DR) and Distributed Energy Resources (DER).
-Demand Response systems are the changes that occur on the user’s side to adjust to availability of power.
+Demand Response systems are the changes that occur on the user’s side to adjust to the availability of power.
 One example of this is the ripple system that has been used for decades to turn water heating off.
-Distributed Energy Resources are systems that add to the grid’s capabilities, feeding power back in when its needed.
+Distributed Energy Resources are systems that add to the grid’s capabilities, feeding power back in when it’s needed.
 Rooftop solar has been used this way for years.

 The new grid sounds pretty high-tech but the way it works is nothing new.
 Millions of inter-connected snap decisions like this happen all the time on the internet.
-The gaming industry has us simulting entire worlds in real time: smart DR and DER are easier than that.
+The gaming industry has us simulating entire worlds in real time: smart DR and DER are easier than that.